mattma/docs/javascript/es6.md

 All variations Syntax begin with function arguments, followed by the arrow, followed by the body of the function.
 Both the arguments and the body can take different forms depending on usage.

 When 1 argument for an arrow function, that one argument can be used directly without any further syntax.
 The arrow comes next and the expression to the right of the arrow is evaluated and returned.
 Even though there is no explicit return statement, this arrow function will return the first argument that is passed in.

+Note:

+Single argument for Arrow function, no () needed
+Two or more arguments, need ()
+Single line of function body, no {} needed, auto return one line statement Multiple lines of function body, need {}, need explicity return statement to return anything

 ```js
     // arrow function takes a single argument and simply returns it